 The first step involved is, obviously, your decision to organize.
 You should also have some confidence that at least half of the workers at your workplace would be inclined to join a union.
 If possible, try to form a small committee of employees dedicated to the idea, but keep things quiet.
-(The longer it takes management to find out about the unionization attempt, the better.)
+The longer it takes management to find out about the unionization attempt, the better.
 Next, you must decide what union you wish to approach, if any.
-(You do not need to affiliate with any union; it is possible to form your own, independent union if you so wish, and labor law will protect your independent union just as any large, international union.)
+You do not need to affiliate with any union; it is possible to form your own, independent union if you so wish, and labor law will protect your independent union just as any large, international union.
 Talk to as many unions as you can, find out what they have to offer, how they organize, resources, etc. Don't be afraid to approach any union, regardless of their name: bookstores have been organized by the Longshoremen, office workers by the United Auto Workers.
-A good place to get phone numbers for unions is under "labor organizations" in the yellow pages. (links to trade unions in the U.S.)

 Once you have chosen a union, you need to determine what you want the "bargaining unit" to be.
 That is, who at your workplace will be able to be in the union and who will not.
 You should include workers that have common duties, interests and similar pay.
 Managers and security guards cannot be included.
 Once you have decided what you would like the bargaining unit to be, (the "official" bargaining unit will be determined at a National Labor Relations Board hearing.) you will most likely begin having people sign union cards.
 These "cards" may be actual cards, or simply a petition.
 The cards or petition will indicate that the person signing the card would like a union to represent him or her in contract talks regarding wages, benefits, and working conditions, and are completely confidential (the employer never sees them).
 It is important to get a person's signature and the date on these cards, or they will not be considered valid.